nxame/awesome/README.md

 ## JavaScript

 - [11ty/eleventy](https://github.com/11ty/eleventy) - A simpler site generator.
 Transforms a directory of templates (of varying types) into HTML.
-- [DHTMLX/gantt](https://github.com/DHTMLX/gantt) - GPL version of Javascript Gantt Chart
+- [DHTMLX/gantt](https://github.com/DHTMLX/gantt) - DHTMLX Gantt Community Edition
 - [Elanis/web-to-desktop-framework-comparison](https://github.com/Elanis/web-to-desktop-framework-comparison) - An objective comparison of multiple frameworks that allow us to "transform" our web apps to desktop applications.
 - [Explosion-Scratch/firebuilder](https://github.com/Explosion-Scratch/firebuilder) - A comprehensive firefox profile, themes, userCSS and userChrome builder
 - [GoogleChrome/accessibility-developer-tools](https://github.com/GoogleChrome/accessibility-developer-tools) - This is a library of accessibility-related testing and utility code.